Northern Ireland Energy Forum 2026

 - The future of the electricity grid

-- The role of wind energy in achieving 80 by 2030
+- The role of wind and solar energy in achieving 80 by 2030

 - Meeting the need for long term energy storage